-- Note 1: Oncoming vehicle is defined in the dictionary. - Note 2: For this rule, give way means the driver must slow down and, if necessary, stop to avoid a collision-see the definition in the dictionary. - (2) In this rule:
+Note 1: Oncoming vehicle is defined in the dictionary.

+Note 2: For this rule, give way means the driver must slow down and, if necessary, stop to avoid a collision-see the definition in the dictionary.

 median turning bay means a marked lane, or the part of a marked lane: